Expungement Missouri: How to Clear Your Criminal Record

 Clearing Your Criminal Record Through Expungement

-Thankfully, there is some relief available in the form of expungement.
-Individuals who qualify for expungement can have the records of their arrests and convictions hidden from the public.
+Thankfully, there is some relief available in the form of getting your record expunged.
+Individuals who are eligible for expungement can have the records of their arrests and convictions hidden from the public.
 If a job application asks whether an applicant has any criminal convictions, no expunged offenses need to be disclosed.

-Below, you’ll find some basic but important information about expungement.
+Below, you’ll find some basic but important information about it.

 Expungement Does Not Cover All Crimes

-Unfortunately, there are many crimes that are not eligible for expungement, including:
+Unfortunately, there are many crimes that can not be expunged, including: